merazul-amin/online-learning-platform-client/README.md

 - Everything is good looking.
 - Website is all about online courses.
 - All the courses about technology related.
+- I used React Bootstrap.
+- For Authentication I used Firebase.

 ### Important Links